How we use your information

 - We have special permission called a ‘section 251 agreement’ (Section 60 of the Health and Social Care Act 2001 as re-enacted by Section 251 of the NHS Act 2006) which allows the Secretary of State for Health to make regulations to set aside the common law duty of confidentiality for defined medical purposes.
 An example of where this is used is in risk stratification.
 Further information can be found on the Health Research Authority’s web site here http://www.hra.nhs.uk/about-the-hra/our-committees/section-251/what-is-section-251/

 Risk stratification tools are increasingly being used in the NHS to help determine a person’s risks of suffering from a particular condition, preventing an unplanned or (re)admission and identifying a need for preventative intervention.
 Information about you is collected from a number of sources including NHS Trusts and from this GP Practice.
 A risk score is then arrived at through an analysis of your anonymised information using software managed by North of England Commissioning Support Service (NECS), which is based at John Snow House, Durham, DH1 3YG.
 The data is provided back to the GP Practice or member of your care team in an identifiable form.
 Risk stratification enables your GP Practice to focus on the prevention of ill health and not just the treatment of sickness.
 If necessary, your GP Practice may be able to offer you additional services.

-Should you have any concerns about how information is managed at your GP Practice, please write to the Practice Manager so you can discuss how the disclosure of your personal information can be limited.
+Should you have any concerns about how information is managed at your GP Practice, please write to the Business Manager so you can discuss how the disclosure of your personal information can be limited.